 FAQs: Relationships Education, RSE and Health Education

-The Department for Education is introducing compulsory Relationships Education for primary pupils and Relationships and Sex Education (RSE) for secondary pupils from September 2020.
-Also, from September 2020 it will be compulsory for all schools to teach Health Education.
+From September 2020 it has been compulsory for all schools to teach Health Education.
 Through these subjects, we want to support all young people to be happy, healthy and safe – we want to equip them for adult life and to make a positive contribution to society.
-Throughout our engagement process as we develop this curriculum, we have heard a number of wide ranging concerns.
-Below, we have explained some of the common misconceptions around the subjects.

 Q: Will my child be taught sex education at primary?
 This is too young.